mohokh67/git-hooks-example/notes.md

 ```

 __Note:__ All files in the `hook_example` directory is what I used in the [tutorial video](https://youtu.be/ny0xLzhvADk).
 If you want to test them, you need to replace them with your repository Git hooks in `.git/hook`

+> Look into other branches for more examples through video